Home / Comparisons / Babbel vs Rosetta Stone

 Assuming you have no working knowledge of the language you’re learning, you’ll start with the newcomer level and shoot to complete a lesson per day (or at the very least, a few lessons per week).

-As for what the Babbel lessons themselves are like, each one is pretty short in length.
+As for what the Babbel lessons themselves are like, each one is pretty short.
 On average, they generally take about 15 minutes to complete.

 Babbel Spanish exercise